Counter Speech Fellowship

 Pillars of the Fellowship

-During the two-month long fellowship, fellows run campaigns to generate momentum for change while focusing on the three core pillars of the fellowship: Awareness, Support and Advocacy.
+During the five-week-long fellowship, fellows will run campaigns to generate momentum for change while focusing on the three core pillars of the fellowship: Awareness, Support and Advocacy.

 Awareness

 Building awareness is the first step in any campaign.
 It starts with educating oneself, conversing with others and removing taboos.
-To this end, fellows leverage the Instagram platform to create content around their themes.
-The most promising content is promoted on Instagram to reach thousands of other teenagers across the country, and the world.
+To this end, fellows will leverage both online and offline channels to engage with others and create content to build greater awareness on their theme.

 Support

-The fellowship themes are issues that have, in some form or the other, affected most teenagers.
+The fellowship themes are issues that many young people deal with on a daily basis.
 Any call for change must therefore begin with empathy and an extension of support to those who have been adversely affected.
-As part of their work, the Counter Speech Fellows lend support to peers and other teenagers who reach out to them in times of distress.
+As part of their work, fellows will develop online and offline interventions to lend support to those who need it the most.

 Advocacy

-The fellowship is a powerful platform for teenagers to reach out to key decision makers such as policymakers, educators and parents to get their opinions heard and ask for better support systems for themselves and their communities.
-Each edition, fellows also work in teams to come up with local initiatives to highlight key issues and find innovative solutions.
+The fellowship is a powerful platform for teenagers to reach out to key decision makers such as community leaders, educators and parents to get their opinions heard and ask for better support systems for themselves and their communities.
+Therefore, the fellows will also work with their teams to come up with innovative solutions and build support for these solutions among decision makers.

 Frequently Asked Questions